zonkia/6SFX/README.md

 # 6SFX
 Final version of 6SFX.
-This software was developed for 1,5 year adn was is able to get 25% ROI during this time.
+This trading strategy and code was developed for almost 2 years and was able to get 30% ROI during this time.
 Use it at your own risk.
 More details coming soon